 Churches show up in crisis with compassion and strength.
 They long to walk faithfully with people in every season, yet often face the challenge of limited resources when supporting believers in long term struggles like chronic illness, ongoing grief, mental health challenges, or faith shaken by pain.
+Even the most dedicated church can feel under-resourced and unsure how to help.

-In those seasons, the questions can run deep:
+In those seasons, questions can run deep:

-Why am I not being healed?
+”Why am I not being healed?”

-How do I continue to pray when I don’t feel heard?
+”How do I continue to pray when I don’t feel heard?”

 This is where The Lament Project comes alongside to help.

-Church Facilitator Training: The Lament Project’s 4-week Sickness and Suffering Series
+A 4-week Sickness and Suffering Series

 Creates space for honesty with God in suffering, lighting the path to hope.
 People across many ages and stages of life have journeyed through this series and experienced new freedom, deeper joy, and a renewed connection with God.Small Group Leader Training